IACS-cryo/Delineation-WG/D1/deliverable1.md

 - Provide datasets (i.e., recommended masks) to assist authors in avoiding double counting, or at least in clearly identifying and documenting the masks used in their assessments.
 - Offer authoritative guidance, based on the support of both the working group and the broader community.

 The timeframe is short, and the current position of the working group leads is that providing an entirely new, reviewed, and widely adopted mask in time for upcoming assessments is *not* feasible.
 It should not be the role of the working group to lead new mapping efforts (except potentially in cases of undercounting as discussed below) but the group can help motivate and coordinate such efforts.
+Furthermore, new products and outlines will emerge in the future anyways - the working group should rather work towards recommendations and protocols which are robust to the addition of new datasets in the future.

 The following recommendations are based on the discussions and analyses above.
 The recommendations are not yet a consensus document, and we seek feedback from the working group and the community.